 I am an Assistant Professor at the University of Michigan School of Information.
-My research is at the intersection of science of science and sociology of organizations: I study how organizational and individual-level factors affect scientific discovery.
-I am especially interested in how scientific work is valued and how evaluators influence each other, biases in scientific literatures, and diffusion of science to the public.
-Methodologically, I rely on field experiments and applying computational tools to large-scale observational data.
+My research is at the intersection of science of science and sociology of organizations: I study how social and institutional factors affect scientific discovery.
+I am especially interested in how scientific work is valued, both through metrics and qualitative judgments like peer review, biases in scientific literatures, and diffusion of science to the public.
+Methodologically, I rely on field experiments in organizations and applying computational tools to large-scale observational data.

 Current research projects include

 Cumulative advantage in science: Do metrics like citation counts and impact factors reflect quality and influence, or help create them?

 Social valuation: How do evaluators influence each other?

 Science and the media: What research is picked up by the media, and how is it covered?